-- By letter to: Parking Services, Jack Crawford House, Sunderland, SR2 8QR - Please provide PCN number SX....... - Online at: www.sunderland.gov.uk/parkinggateway/ PCN number and vehicle registration is required. - o By email: parking@sunderland.gov.uk Please provide PCN number.
+o By letter to: Parking Services, City Hall, Plater Way, Sunderland,

+- SR1 3AA Please provide PCN number SX....... - Online at: www.sunderland.gov.uk/parkinggateway/ PCN number and vehicle registration is required. - By email: parking@sunderland.gov.uk Please provide PCN number.

-There are various different stages in the process after the PCN has been issued which are detailed below:
+There are various different stages in the process after the PCN has been issued which are detailed below.